bahaidev/textbrowser/README.md

         preferences as well as on the fly)
-    1. Support user-driven or automated (expandable) ellipses for surrounding content with option for highlighting these (e.g., to highlight a parts of a sentence, including one spanning multiple rows/verses)
+    1. Support user-driven or automated (expandable) ellipses for surrounding content with option for highlighting these (e.g., to highlight a parts of a sentence, including one spanning multiple rows/verses);
+        consider range for highlighting if verse range + added context range not enough
 1. Separate formatting within Jamilih code to CSS; unit test and performance by being able to use a natively stringifying version of Jamilih (once complete)